 These procedures have the following underlying assumptions:

 Proofed fieldsheet files are accurate (based on 100% data entry QC), until shown to be inaccurate.
-Any required changes to fieldsheet information is documented and transferred to other databases as needed.
+Any required changes to fieldsheet information is documented, applied to the master “flat” .xlsx file (e.g. MetaData2008.xlsx), and transferred to other databases as needed.

-Validation decisions applied to a parameter in a trimmed unattended file (e.g., D.O. censored) apply to all data for that parameter in that unattended file.
+Validation decisions applied to a parameter in a trimmed unattended file (e.g., D.O. censored) apply to all data for that parameter in that unattended file (exceptions include specific data points that are missing, for example, due to logger/sonde power losses or malfunctions, or that are censored, for example, due to out of water or tidal conditions).

-Any decision applied to dissolved oxygen (D.O.) applies automatically to DO saturation (DOsat) and any decision applied to specific conductance applies automatically to total dissolved solids (TDS).
+Any decision applied to dissolved oxygen (D.O.) applies automatically to DO percent saturation (DOsat) and any decision applied to specific conductance applies automatically to total dissolved solids (TDS).

-If field QC data using the attended QC probe (during setup and pickup of the deployed probe) were not collected right next to (side-by-side) to the deployed probe, then it is assumed that the ambient sampling volume is completely mixed.
+If field QC data using the attended QC probe (during setup and pickup of the deployed probe) were not collected right next to (side-by-side) the deployed probe, then it is assumed that the ambient sampling volume is completely mixed.

 Indications of very low stream velocities combined with the probe stirrer in the “OFF” position or not working (as applicable) will result in suspect data.
 Similar suspicions arise for unattended dissolved oxygen data collected using membrane-based DO probes and in-situ for longer than one week.
 (Optic DO probes are generally assumed to perform better for deployment periods longer than one week).

 Validation of the unattended data is contingent on prior validation of the attended QC data, which is used to finalize the former.
-The SOP for processing and validation of the attended data is here: w\dwm\data\attended_QA\process documentation\2006-2010 process.
+The SOP for processing and validation of the attended data is here: W:\DWM\Data\process_SOPs\attended

-All deployments resulting in final data are assumed to be representative of ambient surface water quality conditions for the duration of the deployment, unless qualified with “r” or “t”.
+All deployments resulting in final data are assumed to be representative of ambient surface water quality conditions for the duration of the deployment, unless qualified with “r” (representativeness) or “t” (tidal).

 All deployments resulting in final data are assumed to have been generated using approved methods.

-V. Unattended Probe Data Procedures (DRAFT)
+V. Unattended Probe Data Validation Procedures (DRAFT)

 Gather all raw data files (MANUAL)